Desk Cycle Ergonomics

-We put each product through a lengthy review process, beginning with detailed internet research on product specifications and customer reviews, and often times ending with the product in our own labs for in-house testing.
-That process is detailed in our article, Anatomy of a Review, and we applied it to desk cycles just as we apply to every other product category we undertake.
+We put each product through a lengthy review process, beginning with detailed internet research on product specifications and customer reviews, and often times ending with the product in our own labs for testing.
+That process is detailed in our article, Anatomy of a Review, and we applied it to desk cycles just as we apply it to every product category we undertake reviewing.

 But no two categories of office fitness products are entirely alike, and the need develops for fresh criteria each time we foray into a new product space.
-That’s what this guide sets out to articulate; here you’ll find the criteria we used for the desk cycle reviews and bike desk reviews.
+That’s what this guide sets out to articulate—the specific criteria we used for our desk cycle reviews and bike desk reviews.